 I would be lying if I said I never had doubts.
 By the time I graduated university, I had a coveted marketing position at an international NGO that allowed me three months a year field time in places like New Zealand and the Caribbean.

-As most of my friends were barely transitioning from serving jobs into “the real world”, I was already burnt out on the 9-5 and constantly scheming of excuses to stay abroad for longer and longer chunks of time.
+As most of my friends were barely transitioning from restaurant jobs into “the real world”, I was already burnt out on the 9-5 and constantly scheming of excuses to stay abroad for longer and longer chunks of time.

 Moving to Spain meant accepting a (painfully) huge paycut, a mountain of annual immigration paperwork and a loss of security.
 It also enabled me to meet my partner and many of my dearest friends, to become fluent in a second language and to explore dozens of countries throughout Europe and northern Africa.
 Like most things in life, there’s highs and lows, ups and downs, give and take.